States that have both a medical marijuana law and have removed jail time for possessing small amounts of marijuana

 Hawai’i voters want more comprehensive reform.
 A winter of 2023/2024 poll found 58% support for legalization.
 While more than half of Americans — including the entire West Coast— live in states where cannabis is legal for adults, Hawai’i remains an anomaly.

-To stay updated on the status of marijuana policy reform in Hawaii, be sure to subscribe to MPP's alerts, if you haven't done so already.
+To plug into the movement for cannabis justice in Hawai’i, be sure to be sure to subscribe to MPP's alerts, if you haven't done so already.

 On Monday, April 22nd, 2024, in a shocking turn of events, the Hawai’i Senate defeated the House-passed version of SB 2487, which would have expanded the state’s paltry decriminalization law.
 The Senate had previously approved an earlier version of SB 2487, 24-1.
 It had also passed full legalization, which died in the House Finance Committee.